-Description of the evaluation activity Context Learning Objective(s) Evaluation criteria Due Date (date assignment is due or exam date) Weighting (%) Exam #1 Individual Up to 3 hours 1.1, 1.3 and 1.4 Veracity and Validity of Statements Quality of content and completeness Appropriate use of terminology.
-Understanding of the functioning and accuracy of the explanation Week 8 30% Exam #2 Individual Up to 3 hours 1.1 to 1.4 Veracity and Validity of Statements Quality of content and completeness Appropriate use of terminology.
+Description of the evaluation activity Context Learning Objective(s) Evaluation criteria Due Date (date assignment is due or exam date) Weighting (%) Exam #1 Written and in person exam.
+Individual Up to 3 h 1.1, 1.3 and 1.4 Veracity and Validity of Statements Quality of content and completeness Appropriate use of terminology.
+Understanding of the functioning and accuracy of the explanation Week 8 30% Exam #2 Written and in person exam.
+Individual Up to 3 h 1.1 to 1.4 Veracity and Validity of Statements Quality of content and completeness Appropriate use of terminology.
 Understanding of the functioning and accuracy of the explanation Week 15 30%